MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Connect end users to the Virtual WAN hub via a point-to-site VPN.

-- It is recommended that the principle, "Traffic in Azure stays in Azure," is followed so that communication across resources in Azure occurs via the Microsoft backbone network even when they're in different regions.
+- Follow the principle, "traffic in Azure stays in Azure" so that communication across resources in Azure occurs via the Microsoft backbone network, even when the resources are in different regions.

 - Deploy Azure Firewall in Virtual WAN hubs for east-west and south-north traffic protection/filtering within an Azure region.